 Q. Can I drink bitter gourd juice daily?

-A. You should drink bitter gourd juice daily to maintain blood sugar levels, lowers harmful cholesterol levels, and glowing skin and lustrous hair.
+A. Yes, you can drink bitter gourd juice daily in a limited quantity.
+It will help maintain blood sugar levels, lower harmful cholesterol levels, and promote glowing skin and lustrous hair.

 Q. Why should bitter gourd not be eaten at night?

 A. This is more of a myth, however, from a scientific perspective it might be because the blood sugar levels can drop too low which cannot be managed in the night.